ioBroker/ioBroker.docs/docs/en/README.md

 In Lovelace, the devices with their properties are available for viewing / control, which are stored in ioBroker (e.g. on/off for a lamp, brightness, color temperature).

-The Lovelace Editor (WYSIWYG principle - What you see is what you get principle) enables the simple creation of modern UIs in just a few steps.
+The Lovelace Editor (WYSIWYG principle - what you see is what you get principle) enables the simple creation of modern UIs in just a few steps.
 Custom cards and the YAML editor are available for the implementation of more complex requirements and wishes.
 Inspiration for a Lovelace UI can be collected in the HomeAssistant world and then implemented in ioBroker.

 ![](../de/media/iobroker-visualisation-lovelace.png)

-<br> <br>
+<br/> <br/>

 # Who is behind ioBroker?
 ioBroker is an open source project developed by the ioBroker community and administrated by [Bluefox][] as project owner.